Ehara taku toa i te toa takitahi,

 Matthew is also an experienced stage manager, having stage managed shows for Saint Kentigern College, University of Canterbury's DramaSoc, and Showbiz Christchurch's ‘WayOff Broadway’ Concerts.

 Matthew is an established StageAntics whanau member having been involved for a number of years assisting with holiday programmes as well as stage managing and performing in ‘What’s in the Box?”
-2021 Showcase and working on Junior Theatre Festival NZ as ASM or Stage Manager.
+2021 Showcase and working on Junior Theatre Festival NZ as Stage Manager.